Cymraeg

 The guide includes an annexe on management of assessments for learners dual-registered in schools and PRUs.

 This guidance highlights some key points that may be helpful to support learning, teaching and progression planning.
-It also sets out which reports should be shared with parents/carers, and addresses questions that parents/carers may have.
+It also sets out which reports should be shared with parents and carers, and addresses questions that parents and carers may have.

 The following instructional videos give step-by-step guidance to school staff for each stage of scheduling and running the assessments and accessing reports.